appelmar/gdalcubes/README.md

 The package includes a Dockerfile that runs [RStudio Server](https://www.rstudio.com/products/rstudio-server/) with the gdalcubes R package.
 Use the following commands to run a container that becomes accessible from a browser at http://localhost:8787 (user `rstudio`, password `rstudio`).

 ```
-docker build -t appelmar/gdalcubes_demo .
+docker build -t appelmar/gdalcubes_R .
-docker run -d -p 8787:8787 appelmar/gdalcubes_demo
+docker run -d -p 8787:8787 appelmar/gdalcubes_R
 ```

 # Getting started
-The package includes a vignette that illustrates the basic concepts and funcitonality on a small (a few hundred megabytes) MODIS dataset (see `vignettes/getting_started.Rmd`).
+The package includes a vignette that illustrates the basic concepts and functionality on a small (< 1 GB) MODIS dataset (see `vignettes/getting_started.Rmd`).

 # Warning